 Resize partition means change the size of allocated partition, of course without losing data.
 To resize partition on Windows 2016 server, there are 2 options: run native Disk Management tool or third party partitioning software.
 Disk Management is safe in most cases but it has many limitations, 3rd-party software is much more powerful but it may cause system and/or data damage.

 This article introduces how to resize Server 2016 partitions with both Disk Management and the safest software.
 Follow corresponding method according to your own disk partition type and structure.

-Resize partition in Server 2016 Disk Management
+1. Resize partition via Server 2016 Disk Management

-How to shrink a partition:
+To shrink a partition:

 - Press Windows and X together on the keyboard and click Disk Management in the list.